nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 is stored as a field in `DeleteByStatusCommand` for use in the execution of the command (i.e `DeleteByStatusCommand#execute`).

 The following class diagram shows the relationship between classes for a successful execution.
-The only difference between this diagram and the class diagram for the previous two delete multiple tasks features is the name of the `Command` and the command's `Parser`.
+The only difference between this diagram, and the class diagram for the previous two delete multiple tasks features is the name of the `Command` and the command's `Parser`.
 ![](images/DeleteByStatusClassDiag.png)